 Dark chocolate is good for you; that’s what we’re always hearing on the foodie grapevine (which is generally considered to be 100% accurate), so by treating yourself to one of these dark chocolate advent calendars, you’re actually making a healthy lifestyle choice – good for you!
 These 70%-plus bad boys are also great for anyone looking to cut down their sugar intake and/or avoid dairy, so they’re a great all-rounder.
 Check ‘em out…

-The lowdown: Organic and fairtrade, this chocolate advent calendar from Green & Black's is practically guilt-free!
-Sleekly packaged and containing dinky versions of its deliciously creamy bars in five varieties – milk, 70% cocoa, 85% cocoa, ginger dark and butterscotch – this one is great for those who prize simplicity and the use of ethical cocoa.
+The lowdown: Organic and fairtrade, this chocolate advent calendar from Green & Black's is practically guilt-free.
+Sleekly packaged and containing dinky versions of its deliciously bars in five varieties, this is perfect if you want a dark chocolate advent calendar with a side of milk.
+Included are milk, 70% cocoa, 85% cocoa, ginger dark and butterscotch – this one is great for those who prize simplicity and the use of ethical cocoa.

 How much: £12.99